by Matt Gibson

 China aster flowers prefer full sun to partial shade and nutrient-rich, evenly moist, well-draining soils.
 It’s very important not to let the soil of China aster flowers dry out.
 Mulching will help keep soil moist, but if moisture is not maintained, the shallow root systems will dry out, and the flowers will wilt and die.
 China asters also need lots of space and aeration in order to survive.

 China asters are perfect for garden beds, borders, cutting gardens, containers, and cottage gardens.
 China asters prefer loamy soil but will function in just about any soil type.
 Growing one to three feet tall and one to two feet wide, China aster thrives in garden beds or container gardens equally well.
-China aster is hardy in USDA zones 2-11.
+China aster is suitable for USDA zones 2-11 and considered a half hardy annual, which means that it should be planted after all danger of frost has passed.

 How To Plant China Aster